tsackton/taelgarverse/docs/things/books/brilliant-numbers.md

 *Brilliant Numbers* is a Drankorian mathematical treatise, introducing brilliant numbers: six-digit numbers that are each the product of two three-digit prime numbers.
 Most of the text is an index of several thousand brilliant numbers, arranged sequentially.

+Within the [Arithrimos Lamperum](<../../groups/drankorian-societies/arithrimos-lamperum.md>) brilliant numbers served as encoded location keys: by memorizing the right factors, members of the order could record maps of extraplanar weak points with locations concealed in plain sight.